h33p/cglue/README.md

 printer.print_info();
 ```

-Here, `InfoPrinter` must also be marked as wrappable.
-Note that this is not foolproof, and
-there may be situations where returned data could depend on the library.
-The most error prone
+Note that this is not foolproof, and there may be situations where returned data could depend
-of which are unhandled `Err(E)` conditions, where `E` is some static str. `main` function could
+on the library.
+The most error prone of which are unhandled `Err(E)` conditions, where `E` is
-return an error pointing to the memory of the library, unload it, and then attempt to print it
+some static str. `main` function could return an error pointing to the memory of the library,
-out, resulting in a segfault.
-If possible, try to use `IntError` types, and mark the trait with
+unload it, and then attempt to print it out, resulting in a segfault.
+If possible, try to use
-`#[int_result]`, which would prevent this particular issue from happening.
+`IntError` types, and mark the trait with `#[int_result]`, which would prevent this particular
+issue from happening.

+Another note, any by-ref objects do not have a context attached to them - their context is a
+`NoContext` type.
+If there is a way to construct an owned object out of them, the said object
+will not have the original context passed through.
+If reference counted context is used, this
+problem is easy to be type checked, because the returned type will be `MyTraitNoCtxBox`, rather
+than `MyTraitArcBox`.

 ### Working with cbindgen